3 observations after another Embiid injury scare, Sixers' tight Game 1 loss to Knicks

 Lowry (18 points) hit a three and drew a foul on Hartenstein while shooting behind the arc.
 Maxey raised his game in the third quarter with driving layups galore and an impressive rearview block on Brunson.

 The Sixers continued their diligent work on Brunson and had sustained zone defense success against New York in the second half.
-Though Embiid's movement seemed to be labored at times, he played effective back-line defense that enabled his teammates to be aggressive and sprinkled in several offensive highlights as well.
+Though Embiid's movement was labored at times, he played effective back-line defense that enabled his teammates to be aggressive and sprinkled in several offensive highlights as well.

 He nabbed a steal, started a fast break, and threw a sensational one-handed bounce pass ahead to Oubre for a dunk.

-The Knicks' offensive rebounding kept hurting the Sixers.
+The Knicks' offensive rebounding kept stinging the Sixers.
 New York ended the game with a whopping 23 offensive boards and the Sixers struggled to complete good defensive possessions.

 Lowry snagged an offensive rebound for the Sixers and set up an open Buddy Hield three, but Hield (zero points on 0-for-2 shooting) came up short.
 Batum also missed a couple of inviting three-point tries early in the fourth quarter.

 Brunson's elbow jumper over Batum built the Knicks' lead to 98-92.
-Embid settled for two straight jump shots and neither went down.
-And while he was more forceful on the Sixers' next possession, Robinson stopped him on the block.
+Embiid settled for two straight jump shots and neither went down.
+And while he was more forceful on the Sixers' next possession, Robinson stopped Embiid on the block.

 The contest wasn't over yet, though; Embiid won a jump ball vs. Robinson, Maxey buried a crucial three, and the Sixers found themselves trailing by just three points with two minutes remaining.

 The game boiled down to whether the Knicks around Brunson could make the clean three-point looks available.
-They indeed could.
+Indeed, they could.

 Hart and OG Anunoby canned clutch jumpers down the stretch, including a very tightly contested, tip-your-cap three by Hart, and the Knicks snatched a wild series opener.